intelligent-machine-learning/dlrover/docs/design/async-checkpoint.md

 from the shared memory not from the storage.
 Loading from the memory is much faster than the storage.

-## The ElasticAgent Asynchronously Saves the Checkpoint into Storage

-If we start a daemon subprocess of the GPU training process, the daemon subprocess will exit if the training process fails.
-In this case, the parameters in CPU memory of the daemon subprocess will be cleaned.
-So, the elastic agent in the main process can allocate the shared memory with the training process.
-The training process saves the state dict to the shared memory and the agent save them into the storage.

 ### The Classes Design

 As we need a global thread to keep and sync the checkpointing state in storage, and an agent